 About North Macedonia

-North Macedonia is one of the poorest countries in Europe and has a population of 2 million.
-Against the backdrop of political tensions and instability, North Macedonia has struggled to emerge economically and unemployment is above 30%.
-Orthodox culture is strong and the western side of the country has a high percentage of Muslims which is continuing to grow.
+North Macedonia is one of the poorest countries in Europe and has a population of over 2 million.
+Against the backdrop of political tensions and instability, North Macedonia has struggled to emerge economically, and unemployment is around 16%.
+Orthodox culture is strong, and the western side of the country has a high percentage of Muslims which is continuing to grow.